serge-sotnyk/snorkel-docker/README.md

 * [Snorkel Twitter](https://twitter.com/SnorkelML)

 # Getting Started
-Snorkel is a stanning approach for learning with unlabbeled data.
+Snorkel is a stunning approach to learning with unlabeled data.
 But the original library is very fragile.
-It has depencies to old versions of PyTorch and Tensorflow.
+It has dependencies on old versions of PyTorch and Tensorflow.

 Moreover, it has problems if you try to install it in windows (sometimes it is important).
-To prevent these troubles, it will be better to make labelling with docker and other work to to outside it.
-This docker is inspired with the [Snorkel tutorials](https://github.com/snorkel-team/snorkel-tutorials) repository.
+It will be better to make labeling with docker to prevent these troubles and other work outside.
+The [Snorkel tutorials](https://github.com/snorkel-team/snorkel-tutorials) repository has inspired this docker.